 What Do Dog Ashes Look Like After Cremation?

 How does it feel to bring a dog's ashes home?
-For some the "fairy dust" brings a sense of closure; to others it re-opens a wound.
-Many dog owners report that their homes feels "homey" again now that their dog's cremains are back and their beloved dogs are back home, watching over them.

-What to do with a dog's ashes once you've brought them home?
+For some, the "fairy dust" brings a sense of closure; to others, it reopens a wound.
+Many dog owners report that their homes feel "homey" again now that their dog's cremains are back and their beloved dogs are back home, watching over them.
+But what to do with a dog's ashes once you've brought them home?

 Many people decide to just keep the ashes in their original box or they may purchase a fancy urn and place it on a visible place such as a fireplace mantel or shelf along with pictures of the pet.
 Knowing that the pet's remains are always nearby can provide great comfort after the loss.

 The price we pay for loving an animal is loss.